 Gladiator II (2024)

 Ridley Scott made Gladiator II because he wanted to make another Gladiator.
-That's essentially the whole story behind the sequel, and it explains both its strengths and its limits.…
+That is essentially the whole story behind this sequel, and it explains both its strengths and its limits.…

-Full analysis belowNOT A WOKE TRAP Gladiator II is primarily a crowd-pleasing action spectacle.
+Full analysis belowNOT A WOKE TRAP.
+Gladiator II is a crowd-pleasing action spectacle that wears its values on its sleeve from the first frame.
 The film celebrates Roman honor codes, martial virtue, masculine heroism, and the bond between a man and his purpose.
+What woke content exists, primarily an anti-imperial critique embedded in the sequel's premise and a sympathetically written Black antagonist, is visible and present throughout.
+There is no bait-and-switch.
+The film is what it looks like.

 Ridley Scott made Gladiator II because he wanted to make another Gladiator.
-That's essentially the whole story behind the sequel, and it explains both its strengths and its limits.
+That is essentially the whole story behind this sequel, and it explains both its strengths and its limits.
 The original Gladiator (2000) was a film about personal honor, sacrifice, and the dignity of a man who chose death over compromise.
-Gladiator II is a film about a young man trying to become the kind of man the original film was about.
-It's less mythic.
-It's also genuinely entertaining.
+Gladiator II is a film about a young man trying to become the kind of man the original was about.
+It is less mythic.
+It is also genuinely entertaining.

-Lucius (Paul Mescal) is the son of Lucilla and grandson of the philosopher-emperor Marcus Aurelius -- blood royalty of Rome, living in exile as a young soldier in North Africa.
-When Roman legions commanded by General Acacius (Pedro Pascal) conquer his adopted home, Lucius is captured, his wife killed, and he is sold into gladiatorial service to Macrinus (Denzel Washington), a former slave who has accumulated vast wealth and now schemes to topple the corrupt co-emperors Caracalla and Geta (Joseph Quinn and Fred Hechinger, delivering genuinely unhinged performances).
-Lucius fights his way up through the Colosseum's ranks while slowly uncovering his true identity -- and deciding what to do with it.
+Lucius (Paul Mescal) is the son of Lucilla and grandson of the philosopher-emperor Marcus Aurelius.
+Blood royalty of Rome, living in exile as a soldier in North Africa.
+When Roman legions commanded by General Acacius (Pedro Pascal) conquer his adopted home and kill his wife, Lucius is sold into gladiatorial service to Macrinus (Denzel Washington), a former slave who has accumulated vast wealth and schemes to topple the corrupt co-emperors Caracalla and Geta (Joseph Quinn and Fred Hechinger, delivering genuinely unhinged performances).
+Lucius fights his way up through the Colosseum's ranks while slowly uncovering his true identity and deciding what to do with it.

 The plot is operatic in the best sense: big gestures, grand stakes, clear moral architecture.
 Father and mother figures pull Lucius in different directions.
 Macrinus is seductive and dangerous.
 Acacius is honorable but complicit.
 Lucilla (Connie Nielsen, returning from the original) carries the weight of her family's legacy and her own failures.